Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

     azsphere device-group deployment create --device-group "CO2Monitor/Field Test" --images 3962c015-8f52-4d85-a043-acbc38f8b4aa
     ```

 1. Enable your device for cloud testing.
-From the command prompt, run.
+From the command prompt, run:

     ```powershell
     azsphere device enable-cloud-test
     ```

-It will take approximately 30 seconds for the application to be deployed to your Azure Sphere from your Azure Sphere tenant.
+It will take approximately 30 seconds for the application to be deployed to your Azure Sphere.

 > Note, when you enable your device for cloud testing, you'll not be able to deploy an application to your device from Visual Studio Code.
 Later, you can reenable local development by running the ```azsphere device enable-development``` command.